 Check Message Content

-Checking this option will cause validate message content, check message fields for incorrect encoding and constraint violations.
+Checking this to check message fields for incorrect encodings and/or constraint violations.

-When this option is checked, an additional tab appears in the lower part of the Task Mode view - see attached picture for reference.
+Check this option to generate a report with time range, number of messages, and index characteristics for every M-File.
+When this option is checked, an additional tab appears in the lower part of the Task Mode view - see the attached picture for reference.